What Is an E-Discovery Professional?

 E-Discovery Is a Rapidly Growing Legal Field

-Understanding Discovery in a Law Context
+Understanding Discovery in the Context of Law

-Paul Plaintiff might have records in his possession upon which he's based his complaint against Dan.
-Dan wants to know what those records are.
-He doesn't want to take Paul's word for it about what they say.
-He wants to see them himself, and he's entitled to by law.
+Paul Plaintiff might have records in his possession upon which he's based his complaint against Dan Defendant.
+Dan doesn't want to take Paul's word for it about what they say.
+He naturally wants to see them himself, and he's entitled to do so by law.

 Discovery is involved in criminal cases as well.
-The prosecution is obligated by law to turn over the evidence it has against a defendant.
+The prosecution is obligated by law to turn over evidence it has against a defendant.
 Likewise, the defense is obligated to give a heads-up regarding any evidence it plans to use at trial.
 This includes witness lists.

 E-Discovery Job Duties

-- Helping to create ESI preservation policies.
+- Helping to create ESI preservation policies

-- Serving on e-discovery teams.
+- Serving on e-discovery teams

-- Educating clients on e-discovery policies.
+- Educating clients on e-discovery policies

-- Drafting and communicating litigation hold procedures.
+- Drafting and communicating litigation hold procedures

-- Using technology to facilitate discovery.
+- Using technology to facilitate discovery

-- Assisting in the collection, processing, review, analysis, and production of ESI.
+- Assisting in the collection, processing, review, analysis, and production of ESI

-- Serving as a liaison between the legal team, IT personnel, vendors and records management personnel.
+- Serving as a liaison between the legal team, IT personnel, vendors, and records management personnel

-The e-discovery professional’s knowledge of information technology and legal processes renders him invaluable to tech-challenged attorneys and their clients.
-E-discovery professionals help identify, preserve, collect, process, review and produce electronically stored information in litigation.
+The e-discovery professional’s knowledge of both information technology and legal processes renders him invaluable to tech-challenged attorneys and their clients.
+E-discovery professionals help identify, preserve, collect, process, review, and produce electronically-stored information in litigation.

 Education and Training